Shaimyst/family-bank/README.md

 withdraws can also be made, but the withdraw amount must be less than the balance withdraws will be a negative number + parent's name and password account total should be displayed

+## Steps to implement
+[ ] create a new file for the app
+[ ] implement child accounts
+[ ] implement display of account total per child
+[ ] implement deposit+withdrawal as transaction (balance should not be allowed to go below 0) [ ] implement parent authorization (parent's name and password) [ ] implement transaction history per child